Your Financial Story Explains the Strategic Choices You Make

 By Beth Doreian

-Many nonprofits leaders use storytelling to enlist volunteers, members, employees, and directors to their cause, but storytelling can be equally compelling in finance especially when speaking to grant providers and other funding sources.
+Many nonprofit leaders use storytelling to enlist volunteers, members, employees, and directors to their cause, but storytelling can be equally compelling in finance especially when speaking to grant providers and other funding sources.

 Articulating your financial story through a thoughtful budget narrative can show how your organization manages risk, learns, and adapts, and makes strategic choices to better its situation.
 Storytelling